inrush: Accelerating the deployment of EV charging infrastructure

-Once we’ve determined viability and the correct configuration of equipment for your operations, your INRUSH project officially begins.
-Each INRUSH solution is customized to the unique needs of the project, so AMPLY works with you to procure your specified chargers and the necessary electrical gear.
+Once we’ve determined viability and the correct configuration of equipment for your operations, your inrush project officially begins.
+Each inrush solution is customized to the unique needs of the project, so bp pulse works with you to procure your specified chargers and the necessary electrical gear.
 Next, we finalize site designs, adhering to permitting requirements from local authorities having jurisdiction (AHJs).
-Meanwhile, your INRUSH container is fabricated offsite at our partner manufacturing facility, with AMPLY oversight and product management ensuring accuracy and quality.
+Meanwhile, your inrush container is fabricated offsite at our partner manufacturing facility, with bp pulse oversight and product management ensuring accuracy and quality.

 Tandem Assembly & Permitting (Months 4–5)

 Once your chargers and all electrical gear are received at our partner facility, final container assembly with these elements begins.
 As we work to install all necessary wiring, conduit, electrical panels, and chargers to your inrush container, permits are received, allowing us to get ready for inrush delivery. inrush is designed and built to meet all applicable electrical and building codes, and any local guidelines on shipping container reuse.

 As your container is fully assembled, site work to prepare for delivery begins.
 Only a single electrical feed is installed for each container, so underground electrical work is kept to a minimum, reducing installation time and impact to your site.
 Delivery typically takes one week.
 Once delivered, your container is set into place, electrical connections are made, and your inrush system can be inspected for approval by the relevant AHJs.
 This concludes the physical work onsite, which, depending on the site itself, can be limited to 2–3 weeks.
 After this, your inrush container is officially placed into service at approximately six months from contracting to completion.